Get 5% OFF + a Free Item for Life

 Tenderness

-Flank is more tender than the inside skirt.
-Outside skirt is more evenly matched and may even be more tender than a flank.
-Bear this in mind if tenderness is a big deal to you.
+The outside skirt is more evenly matched and may be more tender than a flank.
+Keep this in mind if tenderness is important to you.

 Best Cooking Practices for Each

-Seeing as they have a low fat content, flanks require little preparation.
 With skirts, you should trim off the excess fat.
-If you get the inside variety, be sure to trim away the membrane.
+If you get the inside variety, remember to trim away the membrane.

 Both cuts have loosely packed muscle fibers, allowing them to marinate well.
 You can marinate them to give them a little extra flavor.
 This is why they work so well in Mexican dishes - they marinate amazingly in spices.